 Europe is going through a tough period: war in the Ukraine, continued effects of the pandemic, disrupted supply chains, rising inflation, and even energy security has become an issue.
 Households and businesses are facing increasing pressures on their budgets as prices of food, fuel, and energy rise.

 In the UK, inflation has risen to 7% – the highest rate in 30 years – and the European Union saw even higher rates in March 2022 at 7.8%.
-Households are facing a 54% increase in their annual energy bills in the UK, which amounts to approximately £2000 more than last year, and the energy price cap is expected to rise again in October 2022.
+Households will be facing a 54% increase in their annual energy bills in the UK, which amounts to approximately £2000 more than last year, and the energy price cap is expected to rise again in October 2022.
 Rising inflation and energy prices have worsened energy poverty across Europe, with more than 35 million Europeans unable to keep their homes warm this winter, which equivalent to the combined populations of Greece, Portugal, Hungary and Ireland.

 Finding solutions to supply affordable and sustainable energy for homes, businesses and transportation is now more important than ever.
 Luckily, most of the technologies needed to solve our energy and climate crises are already available; they include electric vehicles for transport, solar and wind power for clean electricity, batteries for energy storage, heat pumps for space heating, and energy efficiency measures such as insulation to reduce our energy demand.
 If applied correctly, these technologies are typically cheaper over their lifetime than their fossil fuel alternatives – provided that their lifetime is long enough.
 This is not a problem for technologies like insulation, solar PV, or wind energy, all of which are expected to last for multiple decades.
 However, lifetime still is an issue for batteries and the technologies they power, such as electric vehicles and energy storage for homes or the electricity grid.
 For example, the industry benchmark for the life of a solar power plant is currently 25 years (expected to grow to 35-50 years), while electric vehicle warranties are typically constrained to 8 years.
 So, if solar and wind power plants are to be supported by battery energy storage, and if EVs are to live as long as their combustion engine counterparts (14 years according to the SMMT), we either need to budget for many battery replacements – financially and environmentally – or we need to make batteries live longer.